Quite a few longboarders have long

 At 36″ x 9.5″, the Cantellated Tesseract is the mid-sized version for faster downhill rides.
 Besides size, the main difference with the Basalt is that the Cantellated has a single kicktail.

 The Cantellated is mainly designed for high speed, but the wide kick, shorter length, and lower weight still allow for some serious ollies and technical manuals and a lot of flip tricks – even though the lack of nose kick makes it harder to perform nose tricks.

-The Cantellated comes with a proposed downhill setup or a freeride/freestyle setup (see last section).
+The Cantellated comes with a suggested downhill setup or a freeride/freestyle setup (see last section).

 The Truncated is the “short and stubby”, 33″ x 9.5″, with no kicks.
 It’s the most lightweight, compact, and race-inspired board designed for riding big mountain road at very high speed, performing slides to for cornering and speed control.

 The Truncated comes with a recommended pure downhill setup or a freeride setup.
-While this version is not meant for tricks, it’s an amazing board for technical downhill, bundling all the great Tesseract freeride features (see next section) bundled in this small 33″ package.
+While this version is not meant for tricks, it’s an amazing board for technical downhill, bundling all the Tesseract freeride features (see next section) into a small 33″ package.

 Tesseract deck features